fnproject/tutorials/install/README.md

 #### For Windows Systems
-For Windows the current recommendation is to run Fn in Linux virtual machine on Windows.
-You can do with with [VirtualBox](https://www.virtualbox.org/) or other commercial VM software.
+The best way for Windows users is to run Fn inside a Linux virtual machine either in the cloud or using [VirtualBox](https://www.virtualbox.org/) on local.

 ## Learn More